francofaa/hereticsSRD/downtimecycle.md

 For example, a level 4 character rolls 4d6, resulting in a 3, 3, 5, and 6.
 The lowest number is 3, so the character's ability is restored after 3 downtime cycles.

-## Conspicuous Consumption

-During the downtime cycle, characters may convert their coins to experience points.
-They may only convert coins gained while adventuring or committing crimes.
-Coins found or earned through honest work cannot be used for this purpose.

-Player characters must spend their loot by wasting it on special interests.
-Refer to an example set of special interests below.

-1. **Carousing**, partying, gambling.
-2. **Commissioning** songs, statues, paintings.
-3. **Donating** to philanthropic causes, the poor, the hungry.
-4. **Sponsoring** races, duels, masques, festivals, parades, triumphs, jousts, spectacles.

-Optionally, characters can be rewarded / punished for spending their coins on certain special interests.
-At the beginning of the game, they can roll or choose their strong interest and weak interest, and apply a bonus and penalty to each, respectively.

-For example:
-- Strong: Donating (120%)
-- Weak: Sponsoring (80%)

 ## Faction Activities